Skip to main content

 }

 12. Save the file and reload the page in Chrome.
-Now the » character should appear at the end of each link, creating a more traditional "read more" indicator that users intuitively understand as a call-to-action.
+Now the » character should be at the end of the link.

 Seeing Pseudo-Elements in Chrome’s DevTools